RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng7rzi1/

 Reddit comment sections smear humor on the wall, amusement on the wall, on all serious topics.
-Very few call out that we need to get on the ***same page of serious topics*** and instead prize low-effort comments to drown out meidum-term (2 months) and long-term (15 years) understanding of Russian information warfare to reset minds with humor surreal comedy absurd humor exploits.
+Very few call out that we need to get on the ***same page of serious topics*** and instead prize low-effort comments to drown out medium-term (2 months) and long-term (15 years) understanding of Russian information warfare to reset minds with humor surreal comedy absurd humor exploits.

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng7kjbz/

 Whatever you do, don't share non-fiction about how Reddit is used to incite mental states of out-group mocking and insulting and not see the forest for the trees.
-To only think it is the others and not right here on Reddit comments and Bluesky comments and Facebook comments and not ehre in USA.
+To only think it is the others and not right here on Reddit comments and Bluesky comments and Facebook comments and not here in USA.

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng7rxfj/

-How can the Reddit comment section of machine cloud computing lovers attract so many people who hide their real name, favor anonymous no-identity emssages of low-meaning but high quality swill media.
+How can the Reddit comment section of machine cloud computing lovers attract so many people who hide their real name, favor anonymous no-identity messages of low-meaning but high quality swill media.

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng9887g/

-Bottom up from the Russian Internset Research Agency on Reddit, which has convinced people with tiny short messages to avoid nonfiction and favor and flock to commenting over and over and over every day on fresh postings disposable messages.
+Bottom up from the Russian Internet Research Agency on Reddit, which has convinced people with tiny short messages to avoid nonfiction and favor and flock to commenting over and over and over every day on fresh postings disposable messages.

 https://old.reddit.com/r/politics/comments/1nqiuvx/trump_nominee_quietly_deletes_posts_calling_for/ng8bixv/